-Are you unemployed or low-income?
+Are you unemployed or under-employed?
 Have you been laid off or been notified there will be a lay-off?
-If so, you might qualify for a government grant that can really help you get trained, certified and placed in your new career.
+If so, you might qualify for a grant that can really help you get trained, certified and placed in your new career.
 There is no cost to you.
-Let’s see if you are eligible!
+Let’s see if you qualify!

-According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much better than average.
+According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much faster than average.
 Cyberseek.org’s supply and demand heat map shows over 700,000 job openings across the United States.
-Some markets are hotter than others.
-The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 10,000 job opening and the amount of qualified workers is very small.
-The cyber-crime epidemic is expected to triple the number of open positions over the next 5 years.
-Employers badly need workers who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security
+Some markets are stronger than others.
+The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 10,000 job opening and the amount of certified workers is very small.
+The cyber-crime epidemic is expected to triple the number of job openings over the next 5 years.
+Employers badly need employees who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security

-If you have prior management experience, one of the best job opportunities is in project management.
-In the Tampa/St. Petersburg job market the need is especially high for project managers and pays quite well.
-The Project Management Professional (PMP) is the most sought after credential for this field.
+If you have management experience, one of the most high demand job opportunities is in project management.
+In the Tampa/St. Petersburg job market the need is especially strong for project managers and pays quite well.
+The Project Management Professional (PMP) is the most sought after certification for this field.
 Forbes magazine consistently ranks this certification in the top 5 each year.
 Other certifications in this field include ITIL, PMI-Agile, and Scrum Master

-Responsible administrative assistants perform many administrative jobs and clerical tasks.
-Duties include providing help to managers and employees, assisting in daily office needs and being responsible for the company’s general administrative requirements.
-The more skilled administrative assistants can make a surprisingly good income if they have the necessary skills.
+Responsible administrative assistants perform several administrative jobs and clerical tasks.
+Duties include providing assistance to managers and employees, helping in daily office needs and managing the company’s general administrative requirements.
+The more qualified administrative assistants can make a surprisingly good salary if they have the necessary requirements.
 Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this career.

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
-It provides no cost training grants to aid workers get trained, certified and placed in high demand careers such as IT, cyber-security, business intelligence, project management and more.
-The idea is that there are professions in which there are not enough qualified workers and there are declining careers in which there are too many people.
-The Workforce Innovation and Opportunity Act (WIOA) addresses this issue by providing no cost funding for career training in high demand fields to those who qualify for this grant.
-This training is intended to make your resume marketable so you can get a job and return to the workforce.
+WIOA provides free training grants to help people get trained, certified and placed in high demand fields such as IT, cyber-security, business analysis, project management and more.
+The idea is that there are careers in which there are not enough certified people and there are declining fields in which there are too many people.
+The Workforce Innovation and Opportunity Act (WIOA) tries to fix this issue by providing free funding for job training in high demand fields to those who are eligible for this grant.
+This training is intended to make your resume marketable so you can get hired and get back into the workforce.
 This is a grant, not a loan.
-If you are eligible, everything is covered, even the exam.
+If you qualify, everything is paid for, even the exam.
 The amounts vary by county but can be as high as $10,000 in some areas.

-The 3 most prevalent categories are: Dislocated Worker, Adult Low Income and Youth (18 -25).
+The 3 most typical classes are: Dislocated Worker, Adult Low Income and Youth (18 -25).
 If you have been laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a notice of layoff or are a military spouse you could be eligible as a Dislocated worker.
-If you are on Food Stamps or government assistance, or have low income based on last 6 month’s earnings and number of people in your family, then you could be eligible under Adult Low Income.
-For youths age 18-24, you might be eligible if you are not going to school.
-You must also be determined to be “suitable.”
-This is not an entitlement.
-The process is complicated so it is best to discuss this with us beforehand to see if you are eligible.
+If you are on Food Stamps or government assistance, or have low income based on what you have earned the last six months and family size, then you could be eligible under Adult Low Income.
+For youths age 18-24, you might be eligible if you are not enrolled in school.
+You must also be found to be “suitable.”
+This is not an automatic approval.
+The process is complicated so it is best to talk with us first to see if you qualify.

-You want a plan that can be completed in a short period of time that will boost your marketability enough to help get you hired.
-We look at the best ways to take advantage of your work history to add a certification that will make you attractive to recruiters and easier to place.
+You want a program that can be completed in a short period of time that will raise your marketability enough to help get you placed.
+We look at the best ways to take advantage of your experience to add a certification that will make you attractive to employers and easier to get hired.
 Some occupations are perfect for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.

-There is no cost to you if you qualify.
-No reimbursement or any personal expenses.
+There is no cost to you if you are eligible.
+Nothing to pay or any out of pocket expenses.
 This is a grant, not a loan.
 Even the exam(s) are paid for.
 So what is the catch?
-We will be working with a very bureaucratic government agency.
-The steps are overly complicated.
-Many schools are averse to work with WIOA if they can avoid doing so.
-I highly advise you consult with an expert.
+We will be working with an exceptionally bureaucratic government agency.
+The steps are as clear as mud.
+A number of schools are reluctant to work with WIOA if they can avoid doing so.
+I strongly recommend you work with an expert.

 Yes!
-The whole purpose of this grant is to help you get a job.
-We have teamed up with a staffing firm that has devoted a person to work at our facility exclusively with our clients.
-She helps with your resume, cover letter, LinkedIn profile, interview preparation and most importantly, getting your resume in front of hiring managers.
-We work with over 3,000 employers in Central Florida who use us for their training needs.
-Many of them recruit from us so we get many job leads that are not available to the general public.
+The whole intent of this grant is to help you get a job.
+We have partnered with a staffing firm that has dedicated a person to work at our location exclusively with our clients.
+She assists with your resume, cover letter, LinkedIn profile, interview skills and most importantly, getting your information in front of hiring managers.
+We work with over 3,000 employers in Central Florida who use us for their training requirements.
+A lot of them recruit from us so we get many job leads that are not accessible to the general public.
 Over half the jobs we have helped place people in are not even advertised.

 I have over 20 years’ experience in higher education.
-I, too, was laid off from my position several years ago and had difficulty getting employed again because of my age.
-Finally, I was able to get back into the workforce, but this time on the business side.
-Then I discovered the WIOA grant and realized what an opportunity this could be for people who lost their jobs or people with a low income.
-Most schools do not relish working with it becase of all the bureaucratic paperwork.
-The processes vary from one county to the next and are constantly changing.
+I, too, was laid off from my job several years ago and struggled to get employed again because of ageism.
+Thankfully, I got hired again, but this time on the corporate side.
+Then I learned about the WIOA grant and realized what a boon this could be for people who lost their jobs or people with a low income.
+Many others do not relish working with it becase of all the red tape.
+The processes vary from one county to the next and are frequently changing.
 However, I have always been good at dealing with government bureaucracies.
-My experience working in career education gives me an in depth knowledge of the many career choices and what it takes to get placed.
-I now specialize in assisting veterans, out of work (and low income) workers who may qualify for a government grant that will pay for them to get trained, certified and help them get placed in their career and achieve their goals.
-Let’s see what you are eligible for!
+My experience working in colleges gives me an in depth knowledge of the many career choices and what it takes to get placed.
+I now specialize in helping veterans, out of work (and low income) people who may qualify for a government grant that will pay for them to get trained, certified and help them get placed in their field and achieve their goals.
+Let’s see what you qualify for!